athenathai/bci-replicate-1/README.md

 # bci-replicate-1
-I used a Muse headband to play the Chrome dino game
+This project was created with the intention of learning how to use Python to control an EEG.
+I used the Muse S headband to play the Chrome dino game, with the command action being blinking to make the dino jump.